keon/algorithms/report.md

 The task is to implement algorithms that employ bitmasking and dynamic programming.
 There are a couple of good problems where the solutions can utilize this technique.
 We choose to implement solutions for the _cap-set_ problem and the _Traveling Salesperson_ problem.

-The issue will require a new files to be added to the dp-folder.
+The issue will require new files to be added to the dp-folder.
 Since the implementation doesn't already exist in the repo, no existing code will be affected.
 Each algorithm will most likely require one or more helper functions.
 The scope of the issue is small enough to be able to finish the issue within a few days.

 ### Cap-set